emirakts0/raft-cam/README.md

 ## Overview

-> Each node is a separate OS process running real Raft consensus with a key-value FSM and BoltDB-backed storage.
-Adding or removing a node is not a canvas trick — a new process actually starts and joins the cluster through real membership changes, and a removed node is deregistered and shut down.
-A transport-level wrapper instruments every RPC — heartbeats, votes, append entries, snapshots, leadership transfers — and streams them to the browser over SSE.
+> Each node is a separate OS process running real Raft consensus with a key-value FSM backed by BoltDB.
+Nodes join and leave the cluster through real membership changes, and a transport-level wrapper captures RPCs — heartbeats, votes, snapshots, leadership transfers — streaming them to the browser over SSE.

 ## Features